26 Feb Water Coming In?

 Forespar Sta-Plug – This is a fairly firm still yet still pliable foam plug (the red thing in the photo at top) that can be used in thru-hulls and also in larger hull breaches, including ones with irregular shapes.
 The base of the plug is 5” in diameter; it could probably plug holes to 4” in diameter and slow the flow in larger odd-shaped ones (you can also use more than one to fill large holes).
 These are fairly new on the market – an earlier version had smooth sides; the ridging on these makes them seal better.
 We have two on board – they can be compressed by hand and/or twisted some to insert them into holes, but it does take a bit of strength to do so.

 Again, they can be purchased at most marine chandleries at widely varying prices.
 We bought one from Defender as part of a larger order and one from Amazon when we decided we wanted a second:

 Hull Survivor Emergency Hull Seal – a 10” diameter circle that can be deployed from inside or outside the boat to cover larger holes or cracks.
 Uses the pressure of the water outside the hull to hold it in place and also can be tied in place from the inside and sealed with epoxy from the outside.
-If you watched the first video in the sidebar above, it’s similar to their tying a line to a cushion and pulling it against the hull, except that this is faster to deploy as there’s nothing to set up.
+If you watched the first video above, it’s similar to their tying a line to a cushion and pulling it against the hull, except that this is faster to deploy as there’s nothing to set up.